julia-pearson-15/family_wiki/README.md

 ---

 ## User Story

-A user should be able to create and edit articles.
+1. A user should be able to create and edit articles.
-A user should be able to see all articles that currently exist.
+2. A user should be able to see all articles that currently exist.
-All articles should be editable.
+3. All articles should be editable - this is a collaborative workplace!
-All articles should display an author so that anyone who has questions about the contents of an article can contact the author.
+4. All articles should display an author so that anyone who has questions about the contents of an article can contact the author.
-If an article is changed, the time of that change should be shown so that users can know how up to date an article is.
+5. If an article is changed, the time of that change should be shown so that users can know how up to date an article is.
-Henrietta wants the articles to be written in markdown so that the content is visually appealing.
+6. Henrietta wants the articles to be written in markdown so that the content is visually appealing.
-Henrietta wants users to be able to add a category to an article so that articles can be organized.
+7. Henrietta wants users to be able to add a category to an article so that articles can be organized.

 ---
 ## Technologies

 1. HTML
 2. CSS
 3. Ruby & Sinatra